 RNA expression overview shows RNA-seq data from The Cancer Genome Atlas (TCGA).

 RNA-seq data in 17 cancer types are reported as median FPKM (number Fragments Per Kilobase of exon per Million reads), generated by the The Cancer Genome Atlas (TCGA).
 RNA cancer tissue category is calculated based on mRNA expression levels across all 17 cancer tissues and include: cancer tissue enriched, cancer group enriched, cancer tissue enhanced, expressed in all, mixed and not detected.Normal distribution across the dataset is visualized with box plots, shown as median and 25th and 75th percentiles.
 Points are displayed as outliers if they are above or below 1.5 times the interquartile range.
 To access cancer specific RNA and prognostic data, click on the cancer name.
 The cancer types are color-coded according to which type of normal organ the cancer originates from.

-RNA cancer category: Tissue enriched (liver cancer)
+RNA cancer category: Group enriched (glioma, prostate cancer)

 Antibody staining in 20 different cancers is summarized by a selection of four standard cancer tissue samples representative of the overall staining pattern.
 From left: colorectal cancer, breast cancer, prostate cancer and lung cancer.
 An additional fifth image can be added as a complement.
 The assay and annotation is described here.
 Note that samples used for immunohistochemistry by the Human Protein Atlas do not correspond to samples in the TCGA dataset.